RazzaqShikalgar/RazzaqShikalgar/README.md

 - 👋 Hi, I’m @RazzaqShikalgar
 - 👀 I’m interested in Coding and love to learn various programming languages....
-- 🌱 I’m currently learning C anf C++
+- 🌱 I’m currently learning Machine Learning
+- 🚀 Proficient in MERN STACK , C , C++ , Java and Python
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate and internship
 - 📫 How to reach me ...
 You can reach me on Insta @Cadet_razzaq_shikalgar

 <!---